Metallurgical Laboratory

-Chicago Pile-1 was soon moved by the lab to a more remote site in the Argonne Forest, where its original materials were used to build an improved Chicago Pile-2 to be employed in new research into the products of nuclear fission.
+Chicago Pile-1 was soon moved by the lab to Site A, a more remote location in the Argonne Forest preserves, where the original materials were used to build an improved Chicago Pile-2 to be employed in new research into the products of nuclear fission.
 Another reactor, Chicago Pile-3, was built at the Argonne site in early 1944.
 This was the world's first reactor to use heavy water as a neutron moderator.
 It went critical in May 1944, and was first operated at full power in July 1944.
 The Metallurgical Laboratory also designed the X-10 Graphite Reactor at the Clinton Engineer Works in Oak Ridge, Tennessee, and the B Reactor at the Hanford Engineer Works in the state of Washington.

 As well as the work on reactor development, the Metallurgical Laboratory studied the chemistry and metallurgy of plutonium, and worked with DuPont to develop the bismuth phosphate process used to separate plutonium from uranium.
 When it became certain that nuclear reactors would involve radioactive materials on a gigantic scale, there was considerable concern about the health and safety aspects, and the study of the biological effects of radiation assumed greater importance.
 It was discovered that plutonium, like radium, was a bone seeker, making it especially hazardous.
 The Metallurgical Laboratory became the first of the national laboratories, the Argonne National Laboratory, on 1 July 1946.
 The work of the Met Lab also led to the creation of the Enrico Fermi Institute and the James Franck Institute at the university.